 FBO’s advocacy agendas offer blueprints for reimagining how Oregon’s systems can better support every child to learn, grow, and thrive.
 We collaborate with community partners, policymakers, and system leaders to identify and advance policies and investments that dismantle structural racism and inequity through the state’s legislative, administrative, and budget processes.

-Foundations for a Better Oregon is proud to partner with the Oregon Partners for Education Justice (OPEJ) to advocate for House Bill 4112, asking lawmakers to invest in professional development for ethnic studies in Oregon.
+That's why Foundations for a Better Oregon is proud to support the Oregon Partners for Education Justice 2023 Legislative Agenda.

 WHO REPRESENTS YOU?